East Van Bonsai’s next meeting is Monday March 25 2019.

 621 Kingsway, Vancouver.
 7-9pm.

 The monthly meetings are drop-in socials.
 Bring your tree(s), tools and supplies, or just your questions.
+Be sure to sign-in.
 We do not currently have supplies or soil for sale.
-There are usually ceramics for sale or trade.
 Donations are always welcome!
 Minors must be accompanied by an adult.

-More info; View helpful pages listed on the home screen.
+More info; View helpful pages listed in the menu.
 Or click these links.
-About EVB & Calendar, Resources, and Members page.
+About Us & Calendar, Resources.

 Space Access; 621 Kingsway is a retail plant shop.
 We are ever so thankful to be using the space.
 Please respect the space and it’s contents.
 Enter through the front gate.
 Parking can be found along 15th Ave(East of the shop), on Kingsway or around Robson Park(to the West).